 CLINICAL RESEARCH DEPARTMENT

 The many research projects currently underway for Macular Degeneration, Diabetic Eye Disease, Glaucoma, and Dry Eye Disease rapidly impact EFEI patients’ treatments and outcomes.
-Our Doctors have witnessed the difference these advances can make for patients, and they strive to apply the knowledge they gain through their research to the needs of our patients every day.
+The doctors at our vision research center in Stuart have witnessed the difference these advances can make for patients, and they strive to apply the knowledge they gain through their research to the needs of our patients every day.
 By combining state-of-the-art diagnostic equipment with the latest clinical advances, our patients receive cutting edge treatments, which are customized to their individual situations.

 OUR RESEARCH IS RECOGNIZED ALL AROUND THE WORLD.